nickatnight/tag-youre-it/README.md

 Play virutal tag with other users on Reddit

 ## How To Play
-For now, this bot will only support subreddit-level play, one active game per sub (See the TODO for future enhancements):
+For now, this bot will only support subreddit-level play (one active game per sub).
+This prevents trolls from locking a global game to a (private)subreddit (See the TODO for future enhancements):

 Invoke `u/TagYoureItBot` by replying to a Reddit post or comment with the phrase `!tag`.
 1 of 2 things can happen:
 - There is no active game. `u/TagYoureItBot` will reply to the same post or comment notifying the author they are now "it".
 A countdown will start and this author will have an alloted time to "tag" another Reddit user (within the same sub).
 If the countdown expires and the auther has not tagged another user, the game will end.
 Otherwise...